What is Enamel and How Does it Work?

 What does enamel do?

 Enamel is there to protect teeth from decay and damage.
-Every time you eat and drink, you expose your teeth to acids and bacteria in your food.
+Every time you eat and drink, you expose your teeth to acids and bacteria from your food.
 This would seriously harm teeth if it weren’t for enamel.
-Enamel works as a protective shield against acid and bacteria as well as shielding your teeth from hot or cold foods.
+In addition to acting as a protective barrier against acid and bacteria, your enamel also shields your teeth from hot or cold foods.
 When enamel is damaged or starts to decay, sensitivity to hot and cold foods can occur.

 If you feel pain when eating or experience sensitivity to hot or cold, visit your dentist to find out what you can do to repair your enamel.

 What damages enamel?

 While many foods that can damage enamel, sugary foods and foods with a high citrus content are the worst offenders.
 Drinks high in sugar, such as soda, are the number one culprit.
 Soda is both high in sugar and very acidic, a combination that wears away enamel.
 Candy is also a serious offender.
 The high sugar levels in candy increase the risk for decay, so it’s best to avoid it whenever possible.

 Fruit juice and citrus fruits can also harm enamel.
 The difference, however, is that citrus fruits have health benefits.
 Don’t cut fruits from your diet just because you are afraid to harm your enamel.
 Instead, try eating them in moderation and alongside foods that are neutral so that you are not giving your teeth a double dose of acidity.

 How do I know if the enamel is damaged?

 It may take some time for you to notice any loss of your enamel because the changes are very subtle.
 First, you will feel pain or sensitivity when eating certain foods.
 As the erosion progresses, you will notice a yellow discoloration on your teeth.
 This yellow color signals an exposure of dentin.
 Your teeth may also appear more rounded, chipped, or rough.